← The archive Dispatch

 Baubiber is different because the AI layer does the heavy lifting upfront.
 By the time a professional sees your project, it’s already been analysed, categorised, and matched.
 By the time you see an offer, the professional has already reviewed detailed documentation of your project.

-The other thing I care about: transparency.
-The platform shows you what similar projects cost in your area.
-It shows professionals’ past work.
-It gives both sides enough information to make a confident decision without the usual three weeks of back-and-forth.
+The other thing I care about is transparency.
+You can see what similar projects cost in your area and what a professional’s past work actually looks like, so both sides have enough to make a confident call without the usual three weeks of back-and-forth.

 It’s early.
 The app is live, people are using it, and feedback has been surprisingly strong.
 Especially from professionals who are tired of the current lead-gen model.
 A few contractors told me this is the first platform that actually respects their time.
 That felt good.

-I’m not trying to scale this into a unicorn.
-I’m trying to solve a problem I personally have, and it turns out a lot of other people have it too.
+I’m not chasing a unicorn here.
+I just have a problem I want solved, and it turns out a lot of other people have the same one.
 Every time I mention it at a dinner party, someone says “oh god, I’ve been looking for a good electrician for months.”
-Every.
-Single.
-Time.
+Every single time.

 The cottage terrace and pergola — project Hegylakó is one of the first real projects on Baubiber